frictionlessdata/datapackage/data-packages/index.md

 #### Schema References

-If `schema` is a string it is a "reference" to a Hash and MUST be:
+If `schema` is a string it is a "reference" to an Object and MUST be:

 * EITHER: a URL.
 The URL MUST: